-Every directory in your package might contain an optional file named service.
+Every directory in a package might contain an optional file named service.
 The sychronization process on a device will automatically ensure that every service file is made executable and is started.

-Package services are sandboxed by default and can't access any remote network service.
-If you want to grant your service additional priviledges you have to declare them in the permissions value inside the node.json file.
+Package services are sandboxed by default and can't (for example) access any remote network service.
+If you want to grant a service additional priviledges you have to declare them in the permissions value inside the node.json file.

 Running a service

 Each service file should be something that can be executed on a normal armv6 system.
-The following technologies are recommended and can run on your devices out of the box.
+The following technologies are recommended and can run on any device out of the box.